limx0/nautilus_talks/20220617/slides.md

 * Wanted an extendable robust foundation for a platform using domain driven design, messaging, and to be more performant than existing platforms
 * The traders were using Python and so by necessity developed what started as a thin Python client for the now distributed platform with C# data, risk and execution services
-* Platform has a deep history in FX trading with FIX connections, which has informed naming and terminology throughout (base, quote and settlement currencies), FIX terminology
+* Platform has a deep history in FX trading with FIX connections, which has influenced naming and features throughout
-* Eventually the Python codebase (now heavily leveraging Cython), could stand on its own as a complete platform, which kept growing into what NautilusTrader is today
+* Eventually the Python codebase (now heavily leveraging Cython), could stand on its own as a complete platform
-* Has been open sourced for over two years, and has reached a level of maturity where we are excited to present it to the community and hope it provides some value
+* Has been open sourced for over two years, and has reached a level of maturity where we are excited to present it and hope it provides some value
 * Moving towards Rust as the core language, there will always be a Python API.
 Eventually all Cython will go

 ---
 <!-- @chris -->